Jet hits runway - girl (5) dies

 How Rai News 24 reported that a five-year-old girl was said to have died in the crash.
 A nine-year-old boy suffered burns.
 The two parents were also reportedly injured.
 The international airport has been temporarily closed.

 Just a few months ago, a plane crashed in Croatia, killing several people.
-A German family dies in a plane crash in Namibia. (cheese)
+A German family dies in a plane crash in Namibia. (kas/dpa)

 #Jet #hits #runway #girl #dies